-Alberta Education requires each school division's Board of Trustees to assess their school capital needs and prioritize projects based on the identified project drivers.
-This capital priority ranking is to be submitted to Alberta Education by April 1st.
-The following is a list of the drivers and the data considered to support each driver:
+Alberta Education requires each school division's Board of Trustees to assess their school capital needs and prioritize projects based on the Provincially established project drivers.
+The resulting capital priority ranking is to be submitted to Alberta Education by April 1st.
+Following is a list of the drivers and the data considered to support each driver:

-- Building Condition - o Five-year deferred maintenance per square metre - The cost to bring the school up to "good" condition over the next five years.
-This value is divided by gross area (square metre) to accurately compare buildings of differing capacities. - Five-Year Facility Condition Index (FCI) - This is the building's five-year deferred maintenance divided by the replacement cost for the building. - Building Age - The building age is considered to be the year of construction of the oldest part of the building.
-This year is subtracted from 2023 to calculate the number of years. - Community Renewal - o Community profiles, environmental scan for total population and economic changes - While these factors are not explicitly ranked in the calculations, the information is factored into the enrolment projections which are considered. - Efficiency solutions - Building Energy Cost Index (BECI) - The cost (\$) of energy for a school building normalized/divided by the area of the building - Building Energy Performance Index (BEPI) - The amount of energy (equivalent kilowatt hour ekWh or gigajoules GJ) for a school building normalized/divided by the area of the building - Enrolment pressures
+- Building Condition

+- o Five-year deferred maintenance per square metre

+- The cost to bring the school up to "good" condition over the next five years.
+This

+value is divided by gross area (square metre) to accurately compare buildings of

+differing capacities.

+- o Five-Year Facility Condition Index (FCI)

+- This is the building's five-year deferred maintenance divided by the replacement cost for the building.

+- o Building Age

+- The building age is considered to be the year of construction of the oldest part of the building.
+This year is subtracted from 2024 to calculate the number of years.

+- , Community Renewal

+- o Community profiles, environmental scan for total population and economic changes

+- While these factors are not explicitly ranked in the calculations, the information is factored into the enrolment projections which are considered.

+- Efficiency solutions

+- o Building Energy Cost Index (BECI)

+- The cost (\$) of energy for a school building normalized/divided by the area of the building (2022)

+- o Building Energy Performance Index (BEPI)

+- The amount of energy (equivalent kilowatt hour ekWh or gigajoules GJ) for a school building normalized/divided by the area of the building (2022)

+- Enrolment pressures

-- Five-year historical enrolment - Change in enrolment from 2018/19 to 2022/23 for the total school population - o Ten-year projected enrolment - Change in enrolment based on projections from 2022/23 to 2032/33 for the total school population - School utilization - Calculation that shows how much instructional space in the school is being used by students - Functionality/programming and Health/Safety - These drivers are adequately explored in the Ten Year Facility Plan 2021-2031 and Three Year Facility Plan 2021-2024 from March 2021. - Legal - Not applicable as it only applies to Francophone school divisions
+- o Five-year historical enrolment

+- Change in enrolment from 2019/20 to 2023/24 for the total school population

+- o Ten-year projected enrolment

+- Change in enrolment based on projections from 2023/24 to 2033/34 for the total school population - o School utilization - Calculation that shows how much instructional space in the school is being used by students - Functionality/programming and Health/Safety - o Additional context provided by administration for elevating priorities consider additional health/safety and/or program functionality considerations - o These drivers are explored in the Ten Year Facility Plan 2021-2031 and Three Year Facility Plan 2021-2024 from March 2021. - Legal - o Not applicable as it only applies to Francophone school divisions

-These factors were considered in the creation of an aggregated list for the schools in the Division, informing the Three Year Capital Plan 2024-2027.
+These factors were considered in the creation of an aggregated list for all schools in the Division, informing the Three Year Capital Plan 2025-2028.